Surrogacy Law QLD

 If a Discharge Order is granted by the Children’s Court the rights, duties and relationships of the child and all other persons are the same as if the Parentage Order being discharged had not been made in the first place.

-Requirement to Obtain Independent Legal Advice and Counselling
+The requirement to obtain Independent Legal Advice and Counselling

 The Act requires the birth mother, the birth mother’s spouse (if any) and the intended parents to obtain independent legal advice and counselling before entering into the surrogacy arrangement.